Departure of peerless music critic latest sign of collapsing news industry

 A 30-year-old article from the Chicago Tribune hangs on my wall.
 The headline reads “The Greatness of Green.”

-It doesn’t take much imagination to understand how it felt to be 21 and see my band validated in my hometown’s newspaper of record.
+Anyone can understand how it felt to be 21 and see my band validated in my hometown’s newspaper of record.

 But it may take slightly more imagination to understand the impact that story’s author, pop music critic Greg Kot, has had on the cultural life of Chicago.
 Kot’s decision to leave the Chicago Tribune after 40 years – 30 as its chief music critic – has hit the Windy City hard.